ROCm/gpu-cluster-networking/docs/how-to/multi-node-config.rst

 oob_tcp_if_exclude
 ^^^^^^^^^^^^^^^^^^

-MCA parameter that instructs OpenMPI to exclude a network interface when searching for out-of-band (OOB) TCP communications during the initation of ``mpirun``.
+MCA parameter that instructs OpenMPI to exclude a network interface when searching for out-of-band (OOB) TCP communications during the initiation of ``mpirun``.
 Include this parameter if your system has interfaces that shouldn't be involved in RCCL operations.
 Multiple interfaces may be included as comma-separated values.

 **Example**